alex-laitenberger/stronger-baselines-rag/README.md

 This repository serves as the **overview and entry point** for the code and experiments presented in our paper:

 Alex Laitenberger, Christopher D. Manning and Nelson F. Liu.
-2025. **Stronger Baselines for Retrieval-Augmented Generation with Long-Context Language Models**
+2025. **Stronger Baselines for Retrieval-Augmented Generation with Long-Context Language Models**  - [Paper](https://www.arxiv.org/abs/2506.03989)

 Our goal is to provide **full reproducibility** of all experiments in the paper.
 Below, you will find links to the individual repositories for each method, along with instructions on how to set up the experiment framework.

 ## 📌 Repo-Overview

-### Analyzed Methods
+### Multi-Stage Methods
 - [🔗 RAPTOR](https://github.com/Lightnz/raptor-eval)
 - [🔗 ReadAgent](https://github.com/Lightnz/read-agent-eval)